-President Yoweri Museveni is the newly elected First Vice Chairperson of the African Union.
-He and his Tanzanian counterpart Dr. John Magufuli have agreed to meet over talks on the Economic Partnership Agreement (EPA).
+President Yoweri Museveni the newly elected First Vice Chairperson of the African Union and President of Tanzania, Dr. John Magufuli, have agreed to meet over talks on the Economic Partnership Agreement (EPA).

 "EPA is also about East Africans.
 If we scatter it without discussions, it would be a mistake.
-I am more worried about the unity of East Africa," said the Ugandan leader.
+Am more worried about the unity of East Africa" he said.

 The Tanzanian parliament already voted against signing of the EPA negotiated between the EU and member states of the East African Community (EAC).

-Magufuli commended Museveni as mediator in the Burundi peace process and former Tanzanian President Benjamin Mkapa as facilitator for their efforts to engage all stakeholders in dialogue.
+Magufuli commended Museveni as mediator in the Burundi peace process and former Tanzania President Benjamin Mkapa as facilitator for their efforts to engage all stakeholders in dialogue.

 The two leaders agreed to hold a meeting later in February ahead of the next EAC session.